 Propane Fire Training Area

 The Propane Fire Training pad is made up of a series of Live Fire Props.
-All valves are live and although can be shut off by an Instructor remotely are live valves and require the firefighter to close the valve.
-The props include the following:
+All valves are live and although can be shut off by an Instructor remotely are live valves and require the firefighter to close the valve to turn off the fuel source.

 - 1,000-gallon Propane tank with two valves and a relief valve controlled by the instructor.